blessymoses/PySpark/README.md

   - The Kubernetes ecosystem is blooming with powerful open source add-ons for management & monitoring.
 Prometheus for time-series data, Fluentd for log aggregation, and Grafana for data visualization are a few of the notable examples.
   - GitOps allows you to manage infrastructure and application deployments declaratively.
 Flux and Argo are two leading GitOps tools that enable this.
   - When it comes to set up, you can use Helm charts to install, manage, and version control packages and their dependencies.
+### local[n]
+- n: number of threads
+- n[1]: only one thread for Driver program
+- n[3]: one thread for Driver and 2 threads for Executors
+- local[*]: Run Spark locally with as many worker threads as logical cores on your machine.

+## Spark Execution Model
+### Spark execution methods
+- Interactive clients
+  - spark-shell
+  - Notebook
+- Submit job
+  - spark-submit, Rest API
+### Spark execution modes
+- Client mode
+  - spark-shell, Notebook
+    - Driver runs in the client machine
+    - Executors are started in the Spark Cluster
+    - Logging off from client machine kills driver as well as executors
+- Cluster mode
+  - Driver & executors run in the Spark Cluster
+  - Logging off from client machine does nit impact the submitted job

+## Spark Configurations
+- `spark.master`: specifies the Spark Cluster Manager
+- `spark.yarn.app.container.log.dir`: set this if you need a reference to the proper location to put log files in the YARN so that YARN can properly display and aggregate them
+  - This variable is used by YARN log aggregator to find the application log files
+  - log4j file appender will create log files in this directory
+- `spark.driver.extraJavaOptions`: A string of extra JVM options to pass to the driver.

+## Using Log4J with PySpark
+1. Create a Log4J configuration file
+2. Configure Spark JVM to pickup the Log4J configuration file
+3. Create a Python class to get Spark Log4J instance and use it
+### Log4J components
+1. Logger: set of APIs that are going to be used
+2. Configurations: are loaded at the runtime
+3. Appender: output destinations like console or log files

+## Spark Session
+- SparkSession is a singleton object.
+- Each spark application can have only one active SparkSession.